-2.98 The figures suggest that across the Borough as a whole, there is existing spare capacity to absorb demand to 2021, although additional capacity is required in Blunsdon & Highworth and Northern sub areas.
+2.98 The figures suggest that across the Borough as a whole, existing spare capacity will not be sufficient to absorb demand to 2026.
+Although additional capacity is required in Blunsdon & Highworth, North East, Ridgeway and Northern sub areas.
 However, the figures assume that existing notional spare capacity identified in the figures above is available capacity and can be utilised effectively to accommodate additional demand (which may not be the case in reality).
 It may be desirable for the strategy to include a focus on replacing match play on unsecure sites with play on secure sites.
 This is a laudable aim if the strategy is to seek security and certainty for clubs and teams into the future.
 The table below shows the impact on additional future provision if play is moved away from unsecure sites.